 Chances of having a healthy IVF baby depends on many factors such as your age, cause of infertility.

 - MULTIPLE BIRTHS.
 IVF increases the risk of multiple births in case more than one embryo is implanted in uterus.
 Such pregnancy carries a higher risk of early labour and low weight birth.

 - OVARIAN HYPERSTIMULATION SYNDROME.
-Use of injectable fertility drugs like human chorionic gonadotropin (HCG), to induce ovulation can result in ovarian hyperstimulation syndrome, where the ovaries become swollen and painful.
+Use of injectable fertility drugs to induce ovulation can result in ovarian hyperstimulation syndrome, where the ovaries become swollen and painful.
 Symptoms include mild abdominal pain, bloating, nausea, vomiting and diarrhea.

 - MISCARRIAGE.
 Though the rate of miscarriage for women who conceive using IVF with fresh embryos is similar to that of women who conceive naturally.
 Use of frozen embryos during IVF, may slightly increase the risk of miscarriage.